yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_07.md

 In this lab, you will deploy a web app to Azure and update its App Service configuration.
 This process involves setting up the web app in the Azure environment and configuring the necessary settings to ensure it runs smoothly.
 By the end of this lab, you will have a fully deployed and configured web app on Azure, ready for use.

+## Lab Objectives

+In this lab, you will complete the following tasks:

+- Task 1: Deploy the web app to Azure
+- Task 2: Update App Service configuration

 ### Task 1: Deploy the web app to Azure

 In this task, you will use JumpBox VM and then, using Visual Studio on the JumpBox, deploy the `WideWorldImporters` web application into the App Service in Azure.